New Kohler diesel engines bypass DPF solution

 Applying “tried-and-true technologies from the on-road diesel marketplace,” Kohler and sister engine brand Lombardini have developed a new family of Tier 4 Final emissions-compliant power solutions that avoid the use of particulate filters.

-In advance of the various 2013 worldwide emissions requirements, the result will be industrial, agricultural, landscaping or even smaller construction equipment powered by a compact engine built without the additional bulk required for a diesel particulate filter (DPF), Kohler and Lombardini officials say.
+The result will be a compact engine built without the additional bulk required for a diesel particulate filter (DPF), Kohler and Lombardini officials say.
 The engines will fit existing machine design envelopes.